 The Council calculates a rolling 12 month forecast of its Capital Financing Requirement (C F R).
 The C F R represents the level of borrowing for capital purposes which it is projected that the Council requires to have in place, including the gross external debt already in place, at the end of the 12 month period.
-The forecast C F R therefore essentially takes the existing gross external debt and adjusts for projected net capital expenditure over the forthcoming 12 month period.
-The C F R therefore denotes the underlying need to borrow for capital purposes and this makes it a crucial part of our borrowing arrangements in compliance with relevant Codes of Practice.
-At 30 September 2015 the C F R was projected to be £183.580million (that is to say the projected value of our external debt requirements at 30 September 2016).
+The forecast C F R at any point in time therefore essentially takes the existing gross external debt and adjusts for projected net capital expenditure over the forthcoming 12 month period.
+The C F R therefore denotes a snapshot of the underlying need to borrow for capital purposes and this makes it a crucial part of our borrowing arrangements in compliance with relevant Codes of Practice.
+At 30 September 2016 the C F R was projected to be £186.560million (that is to say the projected value of our external debt requirements at 30 September 2017).

 Where there is headroom between existing gross external debt levels and the C F R, the Council may, at any time over the 12 month period, borrow from the Public Works Loan Board (P W L B) or the money market (external borrowing).
 Alternatively the Council may on a temporary basis borrow from internal balances (internal borrowing).
 The balance of external and internal borrowing is generally driven by market conditions.
-When the gross external debt and C F R information shown above is taken into account, it can be seen that there is borrowing headroom at 30 September 2015 of £23.248million (C F R of £183.580million less Gross Debt of £160.332 million).
+When the gross external debt and C F R information shown above is taken into account, it can be seen that there is borrowing headroom at 30 September 2016 of £27.076million (C F R of £186.740million less Gross Debt of £159.484 million).
 This is however a snapshot position and members are asked to note that the headroom is projected to rise over the remainder of the financial year.

-1.2 Long term borrowing undertaken in the first six months of 2015/16
+1.2 Long term borrowing undertaken in the first six months of 2016/17

-Members are asked to note that a relatively small amount of external borrowing (£2.0m) has been undertaken from the P W L B during the period 1 April 2015 to 30 September 2015.
-There is an underlying need to borrow for capital purposes however the council currently holds significant levels of temporary cash in balances therefore the new borrowing in the first 6 months of the financial year was only undertaken to replace existing borrowing which had reached its maturity and to take advantage of the additional P W L B discount described below.
+Members are asked to note that a relatively small amount of external borrowing (£4.0m) at the rate of 2.16% has been undertaken from the P W L B during the period 1 April 2016 to 30 September 2016.
+Whilst there is an underlying need to borrow for capital purposes, the council currently holds significant levels of temporary cash in balances therefore the new borrowing in the first 6 months of the financial year was only undertaken to replace existing borrowing which had reached its maturity and to take advantage of the P W L B certainty rate described below.

-The latest interest rate forecast provided by the Council's Treasury Management advisers (detailed in Table 5 below) indicates that P W L B interest rates for new borrowing are likely to rise slowly but steadily over the next 2 years.
+The latest interest rate forecast provided by the Council's Treasury Management advisers (detailed in Table 5 below) indicates that P W L B interest rates for new borrowing are projected to rise steadily over the next 2 years.